AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ## What should I do if I believe my issue is with the B2C service itself rather than with the library

 In that case, please file a support ticket with the B2C team by following the instructions here: [B2C support options](https://docs.microsoft.com/azure/active-directory-b2c/support-options).
-They can help you out further.
-They may ask for a public repo link or additional data.
-You can also link this Github issue in the support request.